Adjust Graphical Settings in DDO

 This is part two of our online PC gaming series devoted to Dungeons and Dragons Online (DDO).
 If you missed part one you can watch it here.
 What we are going to do is show you how to login to the game and setup graphics and features for the best performance and best look to suit you.
 We'll have a later video on character creation.

-- 1Double-click the DDO shortcut on your desktop.If you remember in the previous tutorial this where we placed our link to the game.
+- 1If you remember in the previous tutorial this where we placed our link to the game.
 At that time it looked a bit different as it was still downloading.
-This is what the finished shortcut will look like after installation has fully completed.Advertisement
+This is what the finished shortcut will look like after installation has fully completed.Double-click the DDO shortcut on your desktop.Advertisement

-- 2Access the login screen.Once the game initializes and checks to make sure all the necessary files for game play are there the login screen will open in another window.
-If you should close this mistakenly, you will have to exit 'The Happy Cloud' application which will be in the 'hidden icon' drawer.Advertisement
+- 2Once the game initializes and checks to make sure all the necessary files for game play are there the login screen will open in another window.
+If you should close this mistakenly, you will have to exit 'The Happy Cloud' application which will be in the 'hidden icon' drawer.Access the login screen.Advertisement

 Steps to Adjust Graphical Settings

-- 6That completes this part of the tutorial.If you would like to view the next part of this tutorial on character creation you may click here.Advertisement
+- 6If you would like to view the next part of this tutorial on character creation you may click here.That completes this part of the tutorial.Advertisement

 Video: Adjust Graphical Settings in DDO